yothere has a small vocabulary. Learn these words and the rest of the docs read easily.

 Thread

 A thread is one task.
-You hail yothere with a task and it creates a thread to carry that task to completion.
+A hail creates a thread, and the thread carries that task to completion.

 Each thread is a directory on disk (a dir-per-thread state machine).
-Its live state lives in a status.json written atomically (via an atomic rename), so a reader never sees a half-written file.
-A thread resumes across turns by its session id, so a brain keeps its own context and yothere just points at the same session again.
+Its live state lives in a status.json written atomically, so a reader never sees a half-written file.
+A thread resumes across turns by its session id, so the brain keeps its own context and yothere just points at the same session again.

 A thread moves through a fixed set of states: